MU VRSP FAQs for applications

 Do I have time for my other Vet school clubs and activities such as the VET orientation?

 It is common for the same students who eagerly want to try research to be the same students who wanted to participate in VET or who are active in several labor intensive school clubs.
 We acknowledge you are the big achievers.
 We ask that you try to limit your activities in these other events and dedicate yourself to the VRSP experience, after all it may be the only time you have for such as experience while in veterinary school.

-Do stipends apply to out of state residency applications?
+Do fellowships apply to out of state residency applications?

-YES!!
+In the past the always have!!
 Each time you are paid during the summer, you will receive an email from MU Accounting indicating your payment was deposited into your checking account.
 When you petition for Residency, the residency office requires two items to prove your pay: the aforementioned emails you receive from MU Accounting and each bank statement which shows each payment that hit your account.
-More information about gaining Missouri Residency can be found in the Guide to Establishing Missouri Residency (http://admissions.missouri.edu/costs-and-aid/residency-requirements/documents-and-steps.php) or you may ask Shelly Nail (firstname.lastname@example.org).
+More information about gaining Missouri Residency can be found here: Missouri Residency or you may ask Shelly Nail (email@example.com).

 When do I get paid?
 Are there taxes?

 You will be paid three times during the summer, with the third and final payment being contingent upon your mentor’s approval.
 You are not an employee, therefore you will not receive a W-2, rather, you will receive a 1099 from MU Accounting around the February following your participation.
 This tax form will report your earnings from the program.
 You are responsible for keeping track of the payments you receive, determining the taxability of the payments and reporting those payments on your tax returns as appropriate.
 Work with your accountant, a tax expert or tax preparation service if you have questions about filing your return.
 MU Extension often offers free tax preparation help.
 Visit http://irs.treasury.gov/freetaxprep/ to find a location.